Are heuristic switches necessary to control dissipation in modern smoothed particle hydrodynamics ?: Tests

 \begin{itemize} \item $t\lesssim t_{KH}$.
 Direct impact and bow-shock formation control the initial stripping of the material from the sphere.
 According to Fig.~\ref{fig:WC_1}, the cloud evolution is largely insensitive to the AV scheme.

 \item $t_{KH}\lesssim t \lesssim 3 t_{KH}$.
-Vorticity, primarily from KHI, peels and mixes cloud material into the wind.
+Vorticity (primarily from KHI) peels and mixes cloud material into the wind.
 As seen in Fig~\ref{fig:WC_1}, the removal occurs at a remarkably steady rate.
 The destruction rate $\mathcal R = \dot M(t)/M_0$ differs across AV schemes and provides a convenient ranking criterion (Table~\ref{tab:table_WC}).

-\item $t\ge 3t_{KH}$ Complete dissolution of the cloud is challenging to model physically and is also resolution dependent, since mass remnants approach zero at sufficiently high resolution.
+\item $t\ge 3t_{KH}$.
+A complete dissolution of the cloud is challenging to model physically and is also resolution-dependent, since mass remnants approach zero at a sufficiently high resolution.
 In SPH, a small artificial thermal conductivity is commonly added to achieve complete mixing and thermodynamic equilibrium \citep{price08}.
 By default, SPHYNX includes an artificial heat conduction term, following \citet{price18} with a diffusion coefficient $\alpha_u=0.1$. \end{itemize}